lmclupr/brickpi-nodejs/README.md

 ## API Documentation

-### Robot Object
+### Main Object

 #### Creation

 Use the BrickPi() object contructor.
-An options object can be passed to the constructor.
+An options object can be passed to the constructor, e.g. {serialPortAddress: "/dev/ttyAMA0", pollingInterval: 20}.
+The pollingInterval is the wait time at the end of an updateValue cycle and the next.  default value is 50ms, i.e. about 20 cycles per seconds.
+It can be set at 0, although that was not tested.
+Works fine at 20 as well.

 #### Adding Sensors and Motors